Do the Digit Insurance

 10. Hula-Hooping

-Anyone wondering if Hula-Hooping is an inappropriate thing to do as an adult and probably did it when he or she was younger is wrong.
-It is a fun activity and also available in adult sizes which can help one unleash his or her inner kid.
+Anyone wondering if Hula-Hooping is inappropriate for an adult and probably did it when he or she was younger is wrong.
+It is a fun activity and also available in adult sizes, which can help one unleash his or her inner kid.
 Just swinging the hips around increases the heart rate and improves core strength.

 11. Stairs

 Climbing up and down the stairs is a great way to start sweating and increase the heart's pumping.
-This is also a very convenient way to do cardio because stairs are just present everywhere.
-However, one must also remember to stay safe while climbing up and down the stairs as one might slip and fall and even get fractures.
+It is also a very convenient way to do cardio because stairs are everywhere.
+However, one must also remember to stay safe while climbing up and down the stairs, as one might slip and fall and even get fractures.

 12. Jumping Jacks

 Jumping jacks is another great home exercise for cardiovascular endurance since it requires no equipment.
-One can do this activity anywhere, anytime, and it can get one's heart rate up in a very short span of time.
+One can do this activity anywhere, anytime, and it can get one's heart rate up quickly.
 One can do it anytime, be it early in the morning after waking up or while waiting for lunch to get ready.

 13. Burpees